LL.M. International Commercial Arbitration Moot Competition

 All teams will receive by e-mail the outlines of the teams they are scheduled to argue against in the oral rounds two weeks prior to the competition.

-We are happy to announce that the following institutions are registered to participate:
+So far the following universities are registered to participate:

-A team may withdraw from the competition at any time before 5:00 p.m.
-EST, January 18, 2013.
+A team may withdraw from the competition at any time before 5:00 p.m. on December 14, 2013.
 After that point, the Registration Fee is non-refundable.